 Rates notices are based on the information current at the time of processing so it is important that all ratepayers ensure that their details are up-to-date.
 Any payments made during the time allocated for printing will not be shown on the notice.

 NOTE: If you have not received your rates notice within two-three weeks of an instalment date, please call the Council’s Revenue section on 4780 5000.

 Pensioners may be eligible to get concessions on their ordinary rates and domestic waste management services charge.

 Eligible ratepayers are entitled to receive up to:

-Please note: If you are a war widow or widower or wholly dependent partner but do not have a Pensioner Concession Card, you should contact the Department of Veterans’ Affairs (DVA) to test your eligibility.
+War widow or widower or wholly dependent partner are entitled to the DVA income support supplement.
+If you are a war widow or widower or wholly dependent partner but do not have a Pensioner Concession card, you should contact the Department of Veterans’ Affairs (DVA) for the DVA income support supplement.
 Eligibility is determined by an income and assets test.
-Visit Department of Veterans’ Affairs website or call 1800 555 254.

 If required, an extension of time may be granted for the payment of rates.
 If you are unable to pay any instalment in full by the due date, please contact the Council’s Revenue section on 4780 5000 at least one week prior to the due date to discuss a mutually acceptable payment arrangement.

 We recognise that at times some people may have difficulty paying their rates.
 While the Council is not permitted under the Local Government Act 1993 to waive rates, we may agree to enter into an arrangement whereby outstanding rates are covered by periodic payments.

 For Residential and Farmland ratepayers who experience permanent financial hardship, the Council’s Hardship Relief Policy may also provide rate relief.